julius-retzer/todo/README.md

+This was a homework for the interview proccess for Danske Bank in Denmark, Copenhagen.

 # Todo app

 Add new todos by pressing enter, mark as completed with checkmark on the left and delete with the x on the right